gchq/gaffer-doc/docs/getting-started/basics.md

 define all aspects of the nodes and edges in the graph, and can even be used to automatically do basic analysis or aggregation on queries and ingested data.

+You can kind of think of the schema as sort of a filter or validator for the incoming data as, a given bit of data must conform with part of the schema or it will simply be ingored as it doesn't fit the structure of the graph.

 ### Elements Schema

-The general format of an element schema are two lists; one of the `"edges"` and the other of the `"entities"` like the following:
+All distinct bits of data in a Gaffer graph (e.g. nodes and edges) are refered to as 'elements'.
+The structure and properties of these graph elements are defined in the elements schema.
+The general format of an element schema are two lists; one of the `"edges"` and the other of the `"entities"` like the
+following:

 !!! example "Basic elements syntax"